membraneframework/.github/profile/README.md

 - do whatever you imagine if you implement it yourself :D Membrane makes it easy to plug in your code at almost any point of processing.

 Check [membrane_core](https://github.com/membraneframework/membrane_core) for more info and to get started.

+Membrane is created by [Software Mansion](https://swmansion.com/).
+We can help you build your next dream product – [Hire us](https://swmansion.com/contact/projects).